binipringle/crim-outline/index.md

   **NYPL Sec.
 15.15 (2)**
         “A statute defining a crime, unless clearly indicating a legislative intent to impose strict liability, should be construed as defining a crime of mental culpability.”

 **Garnett v.
-State | Court of Appeals of Maryland 1993**
+State | Court of Appeals of Maryland 1993** (20-year old D with cognitive disabilities had sexual intercourse with 13-year old, who became pregnant; charged with statutory rape)
-      Issue: Whether Raymond (Richard Lennard Garnett) was required to know the age of Erica Frazier when he had sexual intercourse with her to be guilty of second degree rape under the “statutory rape” law of Maryland.
-      Facts: Raymond had cognitive disabilities.
-He was 20 years old.
-Raymond met Erica Frazier, who was 13, through a mutual friend.
-Raymond and Erica talked occasionally by phone.
-On February 28, 1990 at 9 PM, Raymond went to Erica’s house.
-Erica opened her bedroom window.
-Raymond went into Erica’s bedroom through the window.
-They talked and had sexual intercourse.
-Raymond left at around 4:30 AM.
-On November 19, 1990, Erica gave birth to a baby of which Raymond is the biological father.
-Raymond was tried for statutory rape.
-      The appellant is arguing that Raymond did not know Erica was thirteen and requests that the Court of Appeals “engraft onto subsection (a)(3) an implicit mens rea requirement” (199).
-      The defendant (State of Maryland) is arguing that the statute - by design -defines a strict liability offense whose two requirements - that there was vaginal intercourse and that one of the parties was less than 14 years old and the other at least four years older – were met.
-(199)
-      Procedural History: The trial court found Raymond guilty, and sentenced him to five years in prison, suspended the sentence and imposed five years of probation, and ordered that he pay restitution to Erica and the Frazier family (199).

 **Rule:** Courts should only read a mens rea requirement into a statutory rape law if the legislature clearly intended for one.

-      Holding: Therefore, Raymond was required to know the age of Erica Frazier when he had sexual intercourse with her to be guilty of second degree rape under the “statutory rape” law of Maryland (Maryland Code [1957, 1992 Repl.Vol.]
+Holding: Defendant was required to know the age of Erica Frazier when he had sexual intercourse with her to be guilty of second degree rape under the “statutory rape” law of Maryland (Maryland Code [1957, 1992 Repl.Vol.]
 Article 27, Section 463).
-      Judgment: Affirmed.
+Judgment was Affirmed.

-      Reasoning: The Court finds that Maryland’s rape statute does not omit mens rea because it is was generally understood to be a minimum requirement for culpability at the time the statute was written and therefore would be read in (200); instead, the Court finds that the statute omits mens rea in (a)(3) by legislative design, because it includes mens rea in (a)(2) above.
+Reasoning: The Court finds that Maryland’s rape statute does not omit mens rea because it is was generally understood to be a minimum requirement for culpability at the time the statute was written and therefore would be read in (200); instead, the Court finds that the statute omits mens rea in (a)(3) by legislative design, because it includes mens rea in (a)(2) of the statute.

 Dissent: (Bell) The legislature did indeed intend to make statutory rape a strict liability offense.
 However, holding that this provision does not require any element of mens rea is contrary to the concept of due process.

 Dissent: (Eldridge) It is untrue that the statute requires no mens rea at all.
 Strict liability offenses tend to have light penalties.
 The heavy penalty imposed by the statutory rape statute is evidence that the legislature did not intend for it to be a pure strict liability crime.
 With statutory rape, a defendant is supposed to appreciate the risk that a sexual partner may be younger than they appear.
 That mental appreciation is the mens rea of statutory rape.
 The legislature most likely did not intend to punish one who could not even appreciate the risk due to a mental handicap or incapacity.

 ## Mistake of Fact